Mother Charged With Torturing 10-Year-Old Son To Death After He Came Out As Gay

 “We wouldn’t discuss motive at this point [in the investigation].
 Too early.”

 If it is true that Anthony Avalos was murdered by his caregivers for being gay, he would be at least the second young boy to have died in that way in the L.A. area recently.
-As previously reported by the Inquisitr, 8-year-old Gabriel Fernandez was murdered by his mother’s boyfriend, Isauro Aguirre, because Aguirre believed he was gay.
+As previously reported by the Inquisitr, eight-year-old Gabriel Fernandez was murdered by his mother’s boyfriend, Isauro Aguirre, because Aguirre believed he was gay.

 As for Barron and Leiva, they are both currently held on $2 million bond.